Reptar007/SoundCloud-API/README.md

 * on the landing page you are able to play a song
 * The Nav Bar will change depending on the user logged in or not
 * A new quackster is able to look at individual song pages cannot make a comment unless signed in
+* it will only show the 12 most recent songs
 ![image](https://i.imgur.com/YUm2ntu.png)
 ![image](https://i.imgur.com/kMlfJGF.png)
 ![image](https://i.imgur.com/IUa1kTD.png)